Skip to main content

 Innovative VR platform transforms users into confident and skilled public speakers.

-At Lucy Cavendish College’s multi-award-winning Meta Lab, we experiment with emerging digital technology to create transformational experiences.
+At Lucy Cavendish College’s multi-award-winning Immersive Technology Lab, we experiment with emerging digital technology to create transformational experiences.
 Our flagship project seeks to transform students into confident and skilled public speakers with the help of artificial intelligence and virtual reality exposure therapy.
 On the free platform, users build resilience through a self-paced gamified journey where virtual reality audiences increase as tasks are completed.

 In physical reality, users might be practising alone in their bedrooms but in virtual reality, they can experience the sensation of presenting to a range of audiences.
 They may begin by practising in a conventional classroom environment in front of a small audience of 10, but they can quickly advance far beyond this and present in virtual reality stadiums in front of 1000s.
 The ability to repeatedly overexpose like this is a game changer.